Our Members

 I visited Findhorn in 2003 and then found Altair on cohousing.org in 2006.
 My hope is to get the project built, and then being able to hang out with friends and not have to drive everywhere.

-We have been married for 44 years.
-We learned about Cohousing through Joel and Margo “way back when” and have been involved in the initiative almost 20 years!
-Our hope for Altair is to develop a sustainable community!
+My late wife and I learned about Cohousing through Joel and Margo “way back when,” and have been involved in the initiative almost 20 years!
+My hope for Altair is to develop a sustainable community!

-We’re both involved in the Charlestown and Phoenixville Historical Societies.
-We are dedicated to community and enjoy being with people.
+I’m involved in the Charlestown and Phoenixville Historical Societies.
+I am dedicated to community and enjoy being with people.

 Helen A.